natalieagus/50005/docs/NS/05-network-security-app.md

 B is still not able tell if the incoming message + encrypted secret message comes from A or the intruder T. In this particular example, T does not get an extra $5000, but they damage B by incurring financial loss.
 The unauthorized duplicate transaction can disrupt legitimate financial transactions, cause financial losses for customers, and erode trust in the banking system and institutions involved.

 {:.note-title}
-> Playback vs replay attack
+> Playback/replay vs eavesdropping attack
 >
 > Both replay attacks and eavesdropping attacks involve <span class="orange-bold">intercepting</span> network communication.
 >